carlosmouracorreia/dataleakreader/README.md

 ```

 ## Configurable Parameters
- In the .env file you can configure some application specific parameters before you rebuild the app with docker-compose up -d --build
+ In the **.env** root level file you can configure some application specific parameters before you rebuild the app with docker-compose up -d --build

  * **BATCH_SIZE_WRITE** - the batch size to send to Redis at a time
  * **WORKER_TRIGGER_SECOND_FREQUENCY** - the periodicity to run the workers against